mitraboga/PersonalFinanceTrendAnalyzer/README.md

 pytest -q
 ```

-Your repo also includes multiple output folders used to validate:
+The repo also includes multiple output folders used to validate:
 - manual tests
 - CLI tests
 - weekly/scheduled-style tests